 Toronto Ontario Temple

-44th operating temple
+44th dedicated temple in operation

 © Scott C. Sorensen.
 All rights reserved.